You are currently viewing Substitutes for vermouth

 3. Grape and Lemon juices:

-Grape and lemon juices can be used as substituents of vermouth, but they are a bit sweeter than vermouth.
-White and normal grape juices are used as alternatives for the dry and sweet vermouth, respectively.
-Being acidic in nature, Lemon juice is used to provide acidity in the recipe.
+Grape and lemon juices can be used as substituents for vermouth, but they are a bit sweeter than vermouth.
+White and normal grape juices are alternatives for the dry and sweet vermouth.
+Being acidic, Lemon juice provides acidity in the recipe.
 The amount used is per the flavor preference.
 However, several citrus fruits cannot be used as substitutes for vermouth because of their excessive flavor.

 Summary: